 - Lack of Structure.
 You set your schedule.
 Are you disciplined enough to get to work even when no one is watching?
 Develop a plan that gives you some structure.
 Even if you’re someone who works organically, routine inspires productivity.
 If you’re not the only person in the house, then create some guidelines to reduce interruptions.

 - Follow through.
 Remember to finish what you start.
-Find the right tools and apps to manage and track your work.
-Many of my clients who are working remotely added a virtual project manager to their team.
+Find the right apps to manage and track your work.
+Many of my clients who work remotely added a virtual project manager to their team.

 - No Prioritization.
 Poor planning leads to missed deadlines.
-Procrastination adds stress.
+As you know, procrastination adds stress.
 Working yourself to exhaustion sets you up for burnout.

 - Multitasking.
-You start out doing everything in your business.
+You start out doing everything in your accounting practice.
 Multitasking, however, isn’t the answer.
 Multi-tasking used to be something people bragged about.
 However, studies reveal that it actually slows you down.
-Your brain works more effectively when it’s focusing on one task at a time.
+Your brain works more effectively when you focus on one task at a time.

 - Non-Work Chores.
 Doing personal chores during your work time is a productivity killer.
 With that in mind, you would never leave the office to hang up your laundry.
 Save those chores for “after work” hours.